 Shrine of Our Lady of Guadalupe

-Church Architect Duncan Stroik chose John Canning to create the iconic interior decoration scheme to compliment the newly constructed Classical-style shrine.
-Canning Co. was selected to provide the metal framing, three-coat plaster, the installation of the intricately detailed ornamental plaster, and the multiple decorative painting treatments that John designed.
+Church Architect Duncan Stroik chose John Canning & Co. to create the iconic interior decoration scheme to compliment the newly constructed Classical-style shrine.
+John Canning & Co. was selected to provide the metal framing, three-coat plaster, the installation of the intricately detailed ornamental plaster, and the multiple decorative painting treatments that John designed.

 If you're very lucky, work hard, and say your prayers, you may get the once-in-a-lifetime professional opportunity that we received when we were selected to work with church-architect Duncan Stroik to provide the liturgical design scheme for a new shrine.